Along-the-skies/VISTARA/README.md

 * `__pycache__`
 * `.git`

-> ⚠️ The first scan can take some time depending on how many files are on your drives.
+> ⚠️ The first scan can take some time depending on how many files you have.

 ### 4. Start VISTARA